Frequently asked questions | IPTAAS

 IPTAAS will provide financial assistance to eligible patients for air travel.

-Before you fly, you must ask your referring medical professional, medical practitioner or health service to get an air approval code.
-Your referring medical professional, medical practitioner, health service or their authorised representative can get this code by contacting the local IPTAAS office and confirming the reason you are not able to travel by other modes.
+Before you fly, you must ask your referring health professional, specialist, health service or authorised representative to get an air approval code.
+Your referring health professional, specialist, health service or their authorised representative can get this code by contacting IPTAAS and confirming the reason you are not able to travel by other modes.

 You can find the list of approved reasons for air travel here.